-Whether you're a first-time landlord or a property investor expanding your portfolio you can compare the latest interest rates on buy to let mortgages from the UK's leading lenders below or read our guide for buy to let mortgages our handy FAQ guide can help answer your questions.
+Whether you're a first-time landlord or a property investor expanding your portfolio you can compare the latest interest rates on buy to let mortgages in the table below.
+If you need more information on any aspect of buy to let mortgages our handy FAQ guide can help answer your questions.

 With buy to let mortgage, you can borrow money for property which you then rent out.

 It works in much the same way as a regular mortgage, with variable, fixed or tracker interest rates and a range of loan-to-value options.

 A buy to let does tend to cost more than a mortgage on your home, both in the interest rate you'll face and the amount of upfront deposit you'll need.
 But while it might not make you your millions, you could get a tidy boost to your income if you can charge more for rent each month than what your mortgage payments come to.

 As a general rule, the banks will want you to prove that you can recoup around a third more than your costs before they offer you a deal.